 So you’ve been told by your dentist that you will need to have your wisdom teeth removed.
 This may surprise you, especially if you aren’t having any issues or pain with them.
-If you’re wondering why you need to have your wisdom teeth removed, it is crucial to understand that removing wisdom teeth is a common practice nowadays and has a variety of benefits to young adults.
+If you’re wondering why you need to have them removed, it is crucial to understand that removing wisdom teeth is a common practice nowadays and has a variety of benefits for young adults.

 Your wisdom teeth are the upper and lower third molars that are located in the very back of your mouth.
-These are the last teeth that surface in the mouth and usually come in around the ages of 17- 25 years old.
-In some cases, people will have their wisdom teeth for the rest of their lives, while other people will have them surgically removed before the teeth even break the surface of the gums.
+These are the last to surface in the mouth and usually come in around the ages of 17- 25 years old.
+In some cases, people will have these for the rest of their lives, while other people will have them surgically removed before they even break the surface of the gums.

 Removal for Prevention of Future Issues

 Even if you’re not experiencing pain caused by your wisdom teeth, other issues can still occur.
-In some cases, your wisdom teeth could be stuck or impacted, meaning they can’t break through your jaw and into your mouth.
-This can be due to your mouth being too small to accommodate the teeth, or it may be because they are growing in at an angle to your other teeth.
+In some cases, they can be stuck or impacted, meaning they can’t break through your jaw and into your mouth.
+This can be due to your mouth being too small to accommodate them, or it may be because they are growing in at an angle to your other teeth.

 Because of these factors, it may be recommended that you have your healthy molars removed to prevent dental issues later on in life.
 Having them removed as a young adult is more comfortable because, as you age, your bones in your mouth will harder, resulting in a more difficult wisdom teeth removal.
 Waiting to have surgery until later in life can lead to issues from fractured teeth and bleeding to severe numbness and, in some cases, minor loss of movement in your jaw.

-If your wisdom teeth are causing issues or your x-rays have shown that they could cause dental problems down the line, it is vital to have them removed.
-Other reasons for wisdom teeth removal include:
+If your wisdom teeth are causing issues or your x-rays have shown that they could cause dental problems down the line, it is vital to have them taken care of.
+Other reasons for removal include:

-Sinus Problems– If your wisdom teeth are causing issues, it can lead to congestion, sinus pressure, and pain.
+Sinus Problems– If these teeth are causing issues, it can lead to congestion, sinus pressure, and pain.
+Sinus problems can ensue.

 Tooth Damage– This extra set of molars can press on your other teeth, which can lead to mouth pain and issues with your bite.
 They can also cause crowding of your other teeth, which may require treatment to straighten them.

-Cavities– Swelling caused by your wisdom teeth can create pockets between your teeth.
+Cavities– Swelling caused by your wisdom teeth can create pockets under them.
 This provides bacteria a place to grow, resulting in cavities.
 This can also result in inflamed gums, which can make it difficult to clean your teeth.

-Other factors such as age, the shape of your mouth, and the position of your teeth also come into play in helping your dentist determine if your wisdom teeth should be removed.
+Other factors such as age, the shape of your mouth, and the position of your teeth also come into play in helping your dentist determine if they should be removed.

 High-Quality Treatment and Patient Care